Area laws and tensor networks for maximally mixed ground states: Overview of the proof of thm:bootstrapping

 Note, however, that the assumption of $\sigma_L\otimes \sigma_R$ being flat is hard to justify.
 Instead, another technique is required to relate the ground state overlap of $\sigma_L\otimes\sigma_R$ to the maximum information.
-For this, we extend $\gs$ and $\sigma_L\otimes\sigma_R$ to a larger Hilbert space where $\sigma_L\otimes\sigma_R$ becomes flat, as specified in \Lem{lem:flat}.
-This creates another problem though: the extension requires projecting out from $\gs$ the contribution from the small spectrum of $\sigma_L\otimes\sigma_R$, and hence achieves a density matrix $\rho$ which is $\delta$-close to $\gs$, but not $\gs$ itself.
-To handle this, we generate (using a similar yet more complicated procedure) a sequence of state $\{\srho k\}_k$ which are in the $\eps$ ball of $\gs$, together with a sequence of positive numbers $\st k$ and product states $\ssigma{k}$ such that $\srho k\le \st k \ssigma k$.
-By the construction we specify in the context, $\ssigma k$ will be flat, which allows relating the ground state overlap to the smoothed maximum mutual information.
-Specifically, we achieve a sequence that satisfies
+For this, we use the so-called ``brothers extension''\cc{ref:Anurag-Rahul-2016} which extends $\gs$ and $\sigma_L\otimes\sigma_R$ to a larger Hilbert space where the brothers extension of $\sigma_L\otimes\sigma_R$ becomes flat, as specified in \Lem{lem:flat}.
+This creates another problem though: the brothers extension requires projecting out from $\gs$ contributions from the small spectrum of $\sigma_L\otimes\sigma_R$, and hence results in a density matrix $\rho$ that is $\delta$-close to $\gs$, but not $\gs$ itself.
+To handle this, we generate (using a similar yet more complicated procedure) a sequence of states $\{\srho k\}_k$ which are in the $\eps$ ball of $\gs$, together with a sequence of positive numbers $\st k$ and product states $\ssigma{k}$ such that $\srho k\preceq \st k \ssigma k$.
+Using various techniques like the brothers (flat) extension and the quality of the AGSP, one can relate the change in $\st{k}\mapsto\st{k+1}$ with the maximum information of $\srho k$ (\Eq{eq:next-t}).
+Due to a saturation argument of the maximum information (\Lem{lem:Imax_bound}), we conclude that sequence $\{\st k\}$ should accumulate, resulting in an upper bound on the maximum information within the $\eps$-ball around $\gs$.